-The rules for White Elephant Gift Exchange are so varied.
+The rules for the White Elephant Gift Exchange vary.
 I have played many versions and the one I like best involve a little more competition than the ones where you read a story passing the gifts left and right around a circle.
-(Here is a great story if you would like to give it a try: Left, Right, The Night Before Christmas Game.)
+(Here is an excellent story if you would like to give it a try: Left, Right, The Night Before Christmas Game.)

-The definition of a White Elephant Gift is something that costs more to maintain than is worth.
+The definition of a White Elephant Gift is something that costs more to maintain than is worth it.
 Keep that in mind while shopping/savaging for your White Elephant Gift, but anything useless is always fun.
-A few of the items we “won” last year included: a large McDonald’s bag of individual servings of ketchup, a Styrofoam head, and a collection of cords to various electronics that had gone the way of the dump.
+A few of the items we “won” last year included: a giant McDonald’s bag of individual servings of ketchup, a Styrofoam head, and a collection of cords to various electronics that had gone the way of the dump.

-My mom always hides a treat in her gifts and my grandma usually adds some money somewhere.
-So if you know someone who is notorious for adding a little something extra, pay close attention when they add their gifts to the pile and work on your poker face when you open the gift and keep the goodie hidden.
-You don’t want to let on you actually got something good.
+My mom always hides a treat in her gifts, and my grandma usually adds some money somewhere.
+So if you know someone notorious for adding a little something extra, pay close attention when they combine their gifts to the pile and work on your poker face when you open the gift and keep the goodie hidden.
+You don’t want to let on you got something good.

-A word to the wise…don’t pick the “pretty” gift.
-In my experience that is always a sign that you are getting something really awful.
+A word to the wise…don’t pick the “pretty” gift in my experience that is always a sign that you are getting something awful.

 Ugly Sweater Party